-7.3 TRANSACTION PROCESSING
+7.3 Transaction Processing

-All transactions input to the accounting system must be authorised in accordance with the finance operating procedures in place and regularly reviewed and updated by the Chief Finance and Operating Officer.
+All transactions input to the accounting system must be authorised in accordance with the Finance Operating Procedures in place and regularly reviewed and updated by the Trust Finance Manager.
 The summary procedures for the operation of the payroll, the purchase ledger and the sales ledger are included in following sections of the document.
 All journal entries must be documented in the accounting system.

-7.4 TRANSACTIONS REPORTS
+7.4 Transactions Reports

-The Chief Finance and Operating Officer will obtain and review system reports to ensure that only regular transactions are posted to the accounting system.
+The Chief Finance and Operating Officer will obtain, and review system reports to ensure that only regular transactions are posted to the accounting system.
 The reports obtained and reviewed will include:

 - monthly payroll reports

-- monthly bank statement reconciliations
+- monthly bank statement reconciliations (main bank account)

 - monthly procurement card statements

 - quarterly VAT returns

-- management accounts summarising expenditure and income against budget at budget holder level
+- management accounts summarising expenditure and income against budget school and Trust level

-7.5 RECONCILIATIONS
+7.5 Reconciliations

-School hub business managers, Finance Officers or other designated staff are responsible for ensuring the following reconciliations are performed each month, and that any reconciling or balancing amounts are cleared:
+The Finance Manager(s), Schools' Business Managers, Finance Officers or other designated staff are responsible for ensuring the following reconciliations are performed each month, and that any reconciling or balancing amounts are cleared:

 - payroll

 - bank balance per the nominal ledger to the bank statement

 - petty cash

 - procurement cards

+- VAT

-- VAT - Agreed balance sheet accounts
+- Agreed balance sheet accounts

 Any unusual or long outstanding unreconciled items must be brought to the attention of the Chief Finance and Operating Officer.
-The Chief Finance and Operating Officer will review and sign all reconciliations as evidence of review.